amcginlay/eks-demos/doc/15-aws-load-balancer-controller/README.md

 curl http://${alb_dnsname}/green # version 2.0
 ```

-In a production environment we would likely favour ALBs over CLBs but, for now, CLBs will suffice so we recommend that you unwind the ALB and **green** resources as follows.
+In a production environment you would likely favour ALBs over CLBs but, for now, CLBs will suffice so it is recommended that you unwind the ALB and **green** resources as follows.
 ```bash
 rm ~/environment/echo-frontend/templates/echo-frontend-ingress.yaml
 kubectl -n demos delete ingress echo-frontend                       # this discards the ALB so be patient here